 “I use this band as my therapy,” she says.
 “I don’t have time for therapy, I work construction and then I play music.
 I’m so busy trying to make records and go on tours that this is my outlet.”

 Guitarist Chris Diehm concurs.
-“The only time in my life that I’ve actually gone to therapy,” he explains.
-“Is the time when I wasn’t in a band.”
+“The only time in my life that I’ve actually gone to therapy,” he explains, “is the time when I wasn’t in a band.”

 The Tashjians and bassist Kyle Pulley (who also produced Riff Hard at Headroom Studios) first played together in the sprawling indie-pop collective Dangerous Ponies.
-That crew broke up in 2013 and it very much an amicable split; Chrissy is sporting a Superweaks t-shirt this evening, the rock and roll vehicle of her former bandmates Evan Bernard and Chris Baglivo, and Mikey drums for both bands.
-They’re all dear friends, but as Kyle and Chrissy put it, his own musical outlook is very simpatico with Chrissy, whereas the Ponies were ultimately unraveled by a too-many-cooks scenario.
+That crew broke up in 2013 and it was very much an amicable split; Chrissy is sporting a Superweaks t-shirt this evening, the rock and roll vehicle of her former bandmates Evan Bernard and Chris Baglivo, and Mikey drums for both bands.
+They’re all dear friends, but as Kyle puts it, his own musical outlook is very simpatico with Chrissy, whereas the Ponies were ultimately unraveled by a too-many-cooks scenario.

 “[It] was tough artistically because it was always up to a committee,” Pulley explains.
 “And there were always compromises and people writing their own parts.”

 In Thin Lips, there’s fewer musicians and more consensus; Diehm says it was evident even as a spectator.